- 1885 – Selmer Paris company started manufacturing mouthpieces and reeds.

 These are the classic Selmer mouthpiece of the 1950s.
 They had a short, almost stubby, shank and the name Soloist engraved on the table.

 The first of these had an almost oval chamber, much like the Brilhart Ebolin and Tonalin Great Neck NY mouthpieces.
 There was a small flat at the back of the floor (front of the chamber) in their molds.
 This flat was enlarged by hand to make it more oval (Picture on Left).
 Later, the hand work to oval this section was not done (Picture in Middle).
-Finally the chamber became truly horse-shoe (or dome) shaped (Picture on Left).
+Finally the chamber became truly horse-shoe (or dome) shaped (Picture on Right).

 The later horse-shoe shaped chamber mouthpieces are what is commonly referred to as the Selmer Short Shank mouthpieces.
 The two previous versions of this chamber were only made for a few years.
 All of these mouthpieces are enjoyed by the Jazz and Classical players alike.